n1clud3/prostir-bot/README.md

 1. Clone repo;
 2. Create a `config.json`;
 3. Fill in the config by following the [example](./config.example.json);
+4. Run `npm run deploycmds` to register commands on your server;
-4. Start the bot by running the `node .` command.
+5. Start the bot by running the `node .` command.

 ### Required permissions and intents